geiselleholt/rlabbuildingatodolist/README.md

+## Hafa Adai 💮

+### Welcome to my graded Lab, Building a Todo List, using React and useReducer 🤩

+### The objectives for this Lab were to:
+- Use the useReducer and/or useImmerReducer hook to manage state with reducer functions.
+- Use useState in places where reducers are not appropriate or necessary.
+- Implement controlled forms and inputs.
+- Effectively decide where pieces of state should live.
+- Use conditional rendering and conditional styling to provide a positive, interactive user experience.
+- Create a complete React application from a set of desired functionality.

+### The requirements were as follows:
 1) A heading labeling it as a "todo list." ✅

 2) A list of "todo" items, which are strings listing activities to be accomplished (e.g. "find that missing sock"). ✅